Tigray political crisis: 2024

 The division is feared to heighten violence in northern Ethiopia and provide opportunities for Egypt, Somalia and Eritrea to exert diplomatic pressure on the Ethiopian government.
 On 13 August, the 14th Congress of TPLF was held in the Tigray's capital city Mekelle amidst leadership crisis and public outrage.
 Fourteen members of the Central Committee, including Getachew Reda, were absent from the congress.
 Attended by thousands of party members, the meeting took place in the Martyrs Monument Assembly Hall.
 Getachew, who initially decided to boycott the conference, criticized the meeting as being "hastily organized without reaching a consensus" by claiming it was designed to "oust certain leaders".

 On 7 October, TPLF announced the removal of President Getachew Reda, and several other key officials from their positions.
 IRAT released a statement in which they called the removal a "public coup".
 On 17 November, there was a failed assassination attempt on Central Tigray administrator Solomon Measho.
 Measho is a high ranking member of the interim government and a supporter of Getachew's faction.
 While the culprit is unclear, many have blamed Debretsion's faction.

 2025

 In late January 2025, Tigray politics plunged into a severe crisis as senior commanders of the Tigray armed forces loyal to Debretsion accused the Interim Administration, established under the Pretoria Treaty, of betrayal.
 They demanded its restructuring in line with the resolutions of the 14th party congress held in August 2024.
 The interim government labeled these actions a "coup d'état," while other Tigrayan political factions accused the commanders of risking the resurgence of war in Tigray.

+On 11 April 2025, Getachew appointed by Prime Minister Abiy Ahmed as the Minister Advisor for East African Affairs, succeeded by General Tadesse Werede.